Microsparky/FuzzStageV1/README.md

 # FuzzStageV1
-A modular gain stage for custom fuzz pedal
+A modular gain stage for custom fuzz pedal in Eagle